 Philadelphia, the church of brotherly love!
 This is the church period denoting the great revivals all over the world.
 This church had no reprimand from Jesus.
 We see that is those who say they believe, but do not who were the problem.
 The unbeliever seeks to usurp Jesus as Head of this church.

 Laodicea is the people’s church.
 This is the church that offers itself in a way to seek the approval of all people.
-We could call this the seeker sensitive church.
-The buildings that have every comfort with environments designed so as not to offend anyone’s sensibilities.
-It is this church that the laity want to usurp Jesus.
+We could call this the seeker-sensitive church.
+The buildings have every comfort with environments designed so as not to offend anyone’s sensibilities.
+It is this church that the laity wants to usurp Jesus.
 He says He will spew such out of His mouth.
 It is much of what we see offered by churches today.

 These letters are primarily written to bodies of believers and seemingly have nothing for or against individual people and their salvation.
 Our perspective of history clearly teaches Jesus very much will remove His presence and blessing away from a local gathering of believers because of their collective spiritual condition.
 The judgment is to the local body, not the individual or their salvation.